KhaleelSH/lights_out/README.md

 # lights_out

 LightsOut is a flutter implementation of the classic LightsOut search problem.
 > This project is meant to be my contribution in #FlutterCreate

+> 🎉 **I won a 'Google Home Mini' for my participation in the contest.** You can find my name here: https://medium.com/flutter-io/the-flutter-create-winners-are-40980f2d20b3

 Gameplay             |  Winning
 :-------------------------:|:-------------------------: